learn-co-curriculum/rails-practice-web-031317/README.md

   get '/users' will show all of the users

-3. Sessions
-4. Forms - what data do we want?
+3. Forms - what data do we want?

+  + As a user, I should be able to log in
+  + As a logged in user, I should be able to create a new post
+  + As a logged in user, I should be able to edit a post I've already created

+4. Sessions